 Thank you for your interest in NanoPac.
-NanoPac was incorporated in 1988 for the purpose of providing affordable high technology solutions to individuals with severe disabilities such as low vision and blindness.
-Products include electronic magnifiers, Braille devices, software etc.
+NanoPac was incorporated in 1988 to provide affordable high-technology solutions to individuals with severe disabilities such as low vision and blindness.
+Products include electronic magnifiers, Braille devices, software, etc.

-1987 – CINTEX was developed by Silvio Cianfrone, a vice president of Telex Corporation, as an “off hours project” with equipment donated by Telex Corporation with approval of Steve Jatras (Chairman of the Board) and George Bragg (President).
-The intent was solely to help a nonverbal, head-injured young man who was a quadriplegic.
-“David” had not communicated for 6 years.
+1987 – CINTEX was developed by Silvio Cianfrone, a vice president of Telex Corporation, as an “off-hours project” with equipment donated by Telex Corporation with the approval of Steve Jatras (Chairman of the Board) and George Bragg (President).
+The intent was solely to help a nonverbal, head-injured young man with quadriplegia.
+“David” had not communicated for six years.
 He “spoke” with CINTEX.

-1988 – Silvio Cianfrone founded NanoPac to concentrate on further development of CINTEX and distribution of CINTEX to other “Davids”.
+1988 – Silvio Cianfrone founded NanoPac to concentrate on the further development of CINTEX and distribution of CINTEX to other “Davids.”
 Steve Jatras and George Bragg continued their support.

 1990 – NanoPac presented CINTEX to IBM Special Needs Division.
 IBM agreed to cooperate with NanoPac as a developer partner.
 IBM listed CINTEX in IBM Special Needs Catalog.

-1991 – NanoPac signed agreement with IBM and Dragon Systems to distribute IBM VoiceType and DragonDictate.
+1991 – NanoPac signed an agreement with IBM and Dragon Systems to distribute IBM VoiceType and DragonDictate.

 1994 – NanoPac began to market voice recognition for commercial applications.